callumw-k/portfolio-and-blog-v2/README.md

-## New portfolio and blog using Gatsby & Sanity
+## New portfolio and blog using Gatsby, Sanity & Chakra UI